FabEdge/fabedge/docs/install.md

    $ systemctl restart edgecore
    ```

-### If using SuperEdge
+### If SuperEdge is used

-1. Check the service status, if not Ready, remove the pod and then rebuild.
+1. Check the pod status.
+If  any pod is not ready,  to delete and rebuild it.

     ```shell
     $ kubectl get po -n edge-system